CARPE: Context-Aware Image Representation Prioritization via Ensemble for Large Vision-Language Models: Results

 \subsection{Classification Benchmarks}

-As shown in Table \ref{tab:cls_results}, \methodname achieves consistent improvements not only on the in-distribution dataset (ImageNet) but also on all out-of-distribution (OOD) classification benchmarks compared to the base LLaVA1.5-7B \cite{LLaVA15_24} model.
-The ImageNet fine-tuning baseline \cite{classificationmultimodal_24} yields a substantial gain on the in-distribution dataset, but it causes a notable performance drop on OOD datasets such as Caltech101 and Food101.
+As shown in Table \ref{tab:cls_results}, \methodname improves performance not only on the in-distribution dataset (ImageNet) but also on all out-of-distribution (OOD) classification benchmarks compared to the base LLaVA1.5-7B \citep{LLaVA15_24} model.
+The ImageNet fine-tuning baseline \citep{classificationmultimodal_24} yields a substantial gain on the in-distribution dataset, but it causes a notable performance drop on OOD datasets such as Caltech101 and Food101.
 In contrast, both \methodname and \methodname-MoE increase accuracy across both in-distribution and all OOD datasets.
 Notably, \methodname-MoE achieves the highest average classification accuracy, demonstrating the benefit of integrating diverse visual representations from multiple backbones for classification tasks.

-When compared to other ensemble-based baselines such as WiSE-FT \cite{wiseft_21} and LEVI \cite{LEVI}, \methodname demonstrates clear superiority, highlighting the effectiveness of its context-aware vision integration strategy for image classification.
-Remarkably, despite SPHINX-13B \cite{sphinx_23} having nearly twice the model size, \methodname still surpasses it on three out of four benchmarks, indicating that our framework offers a highly parameter-efficient and effective ensemble design.
+When compared to other ensemble-based baselines such as WiSE-FT \citep{wiseft_21} and LEVI \citep{LEVI}, \methodname demonstrates clear superiority.
+Remarkably, despite SPHINX-13B \citep{sphinx_23} having nearly twice the model size, \methodname still surpasses it on three out of four benchmarks, highlighting the parameter efficiency of our design.